Dryuna/HOG3D_imp-unfinish-/README.md

 An implement of hog3d[1].
 If you found some thing wrong with the code, please send me a mail(streetyao@live.com)

+PS：Currently unfinished, find something error in the code, will fix it some time.

 =========
 Reference
 =========